Prospex Institute for

 Prospex Institute supports the project partners in engaging with key stakeholders of the multilayer value chain.
 In particular, Prospex Institute is responsible for mapping the whole value chain (based on the Prospex-CQI method), setting up workshops with industrial actors and organising six citizen labs to integrate in the project the feedback provided by consumers.
-For more information and most recent updates, follow CIMPA on Twitter and LinkedIn.
+For more information and most recent updates, visit the CIMPA website and follow the project on Twitter and LinkedIn.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement number 101003864.

 Decisions for society need to be taken in consultation & participation with those affected by it.